phpmyadmin/phpmyadmin/docs/config.rst

     Whether to allow logins without a password.
-The default value of ``false`` for this parameter prevents unintended access to a MySQL server with was left with an empty password for root or on which an anonymous (blank) user is defined.
+The default value of ``false`` for this parameter prevents unintended access to a MySQL server which was left with an empty password for root or on which an anonymous (blank) user is defined.

 .. _servers_allowdeny_order: